The Maker Challenge

 The Maker Challenge runs throughout the year, with programmes during each school term and in the summer holidays.
 Due to the coronavirus pandemic, some sessions will now be delivered remotely.

-Applications are now open for the Maker Challenge Autumn 2020 Term.
+Applications are now open for the Maker Challenge Spring 2021 Term.
 See 'How do I apply?' below for more details.
-Application deadline: Wednesday 30 September 2020.
+Application deadline: Sunday 10 January 2021

 Where does The Maker Challenge programme take place?